We’re glad you want to be a GBO leader; you can learn to “speak your truth,” in any number of ways:

 “The reason I stayed involved in GBO is because the program is so important for first year students, transfer students, and re-entry students alike to start off their time at this University with a community that will support them throughout their time at Cal.” — Nate G., Chemistry & MCB, Orientation Leader, Mentor, Coordinator

 It’s easy to join!
 Just fill out our form.
-Applications open each fall.
+Applications open this January 2021.

 You can be involved with Golden Bear Orientation in one of four ways: